SeanXiaoby/SeanXiaoby/README.md

 ⭐ This is **Boyang Xiao `(/ˈʃaʊ/)`**, you can also call me **Sean**.
 I am now a graduate student focused on Electrical & Computer Engineering in [University of Southern California](https://viterbischool.usc.edu/).
 This is my Github homepage to accomadate my **Course projects/ Individual projects/ Study notes**.

 🏫 Before USC, I got my Bachelor degree of Engineering from [Tianjin University](http://www.tju.edu.cn/english/index.htm) in Tianjin, China.
 I was then majored in Optic-elctrical Information Engineering.

-🧑‍💻 I had been working as an Software Devlopment Engineer in [Wuhan HGLaser Engineering Co.,Ltd](https://www.hgtech-laser.com/about-us).
+After graduating from TJU, I had been working an Software Devlopment Engineer in [Wuhan HGLaser Engineering Co.,Ltd](https://www.hgtech-laser.com/about-us).
 It was actually a fun job.
-My co-workers and I collaborated to build a computer-aided manufacturing(CAM) software using C++ on Windows, which can be used to read CAD drawing files, to modify the drawing contents and to control the LASER and the galvanometer to work according to the drawing files.
+My co-workers and I collaborated to build a computer-aided manufacturing(CAM) software using C++ on Windows

+🧑‍💻 Right now, I am working with [DeepUSC Research Group](https://deep.usc.edu) in USC as a Software Engineer, where I am a part of the projects for some real cool web applications for Machine Learning research!
+Oops...
+I can't tell more about it!
+But you can look forward to our products very soon!

-🌐 Right now, I am working with full-stack web developments.
+🌐 My interests mainly focus on full-stack web developments.
 I have actually developed some quite interesting apps that you can find links below.
 The main techniques I use are React.js, Express.js, Vite, Webpack and MongoDB.
 RESTful APIs are my major styles but I also switch to GraphQL if I am in a right mood😄 Please check out my repos and make your contributions if you find them interesting too!!

 👋 Anyway, it's a great pleasure that you clicked in my profiles.
 I'm Sean and nice to meet you!